 Sneaky Salesman: OK this widget is not right for you at this time but perhaps you could help by giving me the name of some others who could take advantage of our great offer

-One might guess that people feel cheated with the Rejection and Retreat Technique and they would back out of the deal.
+One might guess that people feel cheated by the Rejection and Retreat Technique and they would back out of the deal.

 But the opposite is actually true.